ingararntzen/timingdocs/docs/source/dataset.rst

 invocation of **update** is safe, without having to check cue equality beforehand.
 This is practical for instance when an online source of timed data is polled repeatedly for updates.
-Polling results may then be fed directly to the axis **update** operation and the update  result value will indicate if any actual modifications occured.
+Polling results may then be fed directly to the **update** operation and the return value will indicate if any actual modifications occured.
 Evaluating cue equality as part of the **update** operation is also more effective than doing it as a separate step beforehand.